Staffmaster00/pythonBangazon01/README.md

      6. if and for use colons instead with indentation after

-     7. Functions work simarily but are called defintions? they use def instead of function.
+     7. Functions work simarily but are called defintions using the def keyword.

-     8. Compliler determines values at runtime
+     8. Compliler determines values at execution of the code like Javascript